TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 Read the :ref:`t3sitepackage:start` to learn how to do this.

-Or watch this 3 part video series from the official TYPO3 YouTube channel:
+Or watch this three part video series from the official TYPO3 YouTube channel:

 .. youtube:: HtBmim7pc0o